LafeLabs/thing/README.md

 - assemble probe with cardboard, epoxy, tape, plastic, probe, electronics, pi
 - edit the code to make it work, test it out, set it up, repeat all tests, share it with someone else

+## build a localhost instance, link to github

+## Build an instance on a free or paid web host

+## Improve the system and replicate it

 What you see in the edit screen(after clicking the edit icon) here is "markdown", which is language which allows people to publish things on the web without learning more complex languages.
 Hit return twice to get a paragraph break.
 Copy the syntax you see here to get links and images and headings.
 You can look up markdown ([cheat sheet](https://www.markdownguide.org/cheat-sheet/), [detailed guide](https://daringfireball.net/projects/markdown/syntax), [wikipedia entry](https://en.wikipedia.org/wiki/Markdown)) for more syntax.
 Also embedding <span style = "color:red;font-family:courier;">HTML</span> works if you know that.